Blunk-electronic/ET/script_command_set.md

-# SYSTEM ET SCRIPT COMMAND SET
+# SYSTEM ET SCRIPT PROCESSOR COMMAND SET

 ## BASICS
 Scripting is an important feature of advanced CAE tools.
 It allows: